Masterpiece: Etymology

-In English, the term rapidly became used in a variety of contexts for an exceptionally good piece of creative work, and was "in early use, often applied to man as the 'masterpiece' of God or Nature".
+In English, the term rapidly became used in a variety of contexts for an exceptionally good piece of creative work and was "in early use, often applied to man as the 'masterpiece' of God or Nature".

 History

 Federico Zuccari, Two Painter's Apprentices, 1609.
 They would have to produce a masterpiece to become masters at the end of their apprenticeships.

 Originally, the term masterpiece referred to a piece of work produced by an apprentice or journeyman aspiring to become a master craftsman in the old European guild system.
-His fitness to qualify for guild membership was judged partly by the masterpiece, and if he was successful, the piece was retained by the guild.
-Great care was therefore taken to produce a fine piece in whatever the craft was, whether confectionery, painting, goldsmithing, knifemaking, leatherworking, or many other trades.
+Their fitness to qualify for guild membership was judged partly by the masterpiece, and if they were successful, the piece was retained by the guild.
+Because of this, great care was usually taken to produce a fine piece in whatever the craft was, whether confectionery, painting, goldsmithing, knifemaking, leatherworking, or another trade.

-In London, in the 17th century, the Worshipful Company of Goldsmiths, for instance, required an apprentice to produce a masterpiece under their supervision at a "workhouse" in Goldsmiths' Hall.
-The workhouse had been set up as part of a tightening of standards after the company became concerned that the level of skill of goldsmithing was being diluted.
-The wardens of the company had complained in 1607 that the "true practise of the Art & Mystery of Goldsmithry is not only grown into great decays but also dispersed into many parts, so as now very few workmen are able to finish & perfect a piece of plate singularly with all the garnishings & parts thereof without the help of many & several hands...".
-The same goldsmithing organization still requires the production of a masterpiece but it is no longer produced under supervision.
+For instance, in 17th century London, the Worshipful Company of Goldsmiths required an apprentice to produce a masterpiece under their supervision at a "workhouse" in Goldsmiths' Hall.
+The workhouse had been set up as part of a tightening of standards after the company became concerned that the skill level of their goldsmiths was worsening.
+The wardens of the company had complained in 1607 that the "true practise of the Art & Mystery of Goldsmithry is not only grown into great decays but also dispersed into many parts, so as now very few workmen are able to finish & perfect a piece of plate singularly with all the garnishings & parts thereof without the help of many & several hands."
+Today, the organization still requires the production of a masterpiece for apprenticeship, but it is no longer produced under supervision.

-In Nuremberg, Germany, between 1531 and 1572, apprentices who wished to become master goldsmith were required to produce columbine cups, dies for a steel seal, and gold rings set with precious stones before they could be admitted to the goldsmiths' guild.
+In Nuremberg, Germany, between 1531 and 1572, apprentices who wished to become master goldsmiths were required to produce columbine cups, dies for a steel seal, and gold rings set with precious stones before they could be admitted to the goldsmiths' guild.
 If they failed to be admitted, then they could continue to work for other goldsmiths but not as a master themselves.
 In some guilds, apprentices were not allowed to marry until they had obtained full membership.

-In its original meaning, the term was generally restricted to tangible objects, but in some cases, where guilds covered the creators of intangible products, the same system was used.
-The best-known example today is Richard Wagner's opera Die Meistersinger von Nürnberg (1868), where much of the plot is concerned with the hero's composition and performance of a "masterpiece" song, to allow him to become a meistersinger in the (non-commercial) Nuremberg guild.
-This follows the surviving rulebook of the guild.
+In its original meaning, the term mostly applied to tangible products, but in guilds that comprised creators of intangible products, the same system was also used.
+The best-known example today is Richard Wagner's opera Die Meistersinger von Nürnberg (1868), where much of the plot is concerned with the hero's composition and performance of a "masterpiece" song to allow him to become a meistersinger in the (non-commercial) Nuremberg guild.
+This aligns with the surviving rulebook of the guild.

 The practice of producing a masterpiece has continued in some modern academies of art, where the general term for such works is now reception piece.
-The Royal Academy in London uses the term "diploma work" and it has acquired a fine collection of diploma works received as a condition of membership.
+The Royal Academy in London uses the term "diploma work," and it has acquired a large collection of diploma works received as a condition of membership.